FAQs

 Where is the GloBE-Reg project based?

-The GloBE-Reg project is based at the Office for Rare Conditions at the University of Glasgow, Scotland, UK
+The GloBE-Reg project is based at the Office for Rare Conditions at the University of Glasgow, Scotland, UK.

 Where does GloBE-Reg receives its funding and support from?